College Coaches are still not coming to your high school games.

 Truth: College Coaches Are Not Coming To Your High School Games

 Are you placing your hopes on a college coach seeing you at a high school game and pulling out a scholarship offer?
-Unless you are a football player, think again.
+Unless you are a star football player, think again.

 Most college coaches don’t spend much time watching high school games unless they are going to see a specific player they already know about.
 This is increasingly true across sports that have a competitive environment outside of the high schools.
 These would include showcase events, legion baseball, AAU basketball, and tennis open tournaments.

-Why Aren’t College Coaches Coming?
+Why Aren’t College Coaches Coming to high school games?

-As a college coach, I went to a couple days of the state playoffs every year.
+As a college coach, I went to a couple of days of the state playoffs every year.
 That was it, no regular season games.

 I only went to the two largest classifications in the state.
 The smaller schools were a waste of time.
 The best players from small schools would be on a club team and I could see them in that venue.
 Often, I was the only college coach who attended playoffs, even of the biggest and best schools.

 2. High school coaches are notoriously hard to contact.
 They are teachers who coach on the side.
 When dealing with clubs, coaches are easily accessible and are in the business of helping players get into a college program.
-It is hard to obtain rosters from high school coaches, and even harder to get them to hand over contact information.
+It is hard for college coaches to obtain rosters from high school coaches, and even harder to get them to hand over contact information.

 I was a glutton for wasting time.
 I would spend hours trying to contact the high school coaches beforehand.
 Over the years, I got to know many of the high school coaches, but high school coaching turnover is high.
 I would find them on high school websites and contact an administrator who would give me contact information or promise to pass my name along.

 I then contacted the coach and asked who to watch, graduation years, who wanted to play in college, and who had already decided where to go.
 As often as not, they would not give me the contact information for the player.
 They had to check with the parents and have a parent contact me.
-I would watch the games, and try again to contact the coaches and get contact information.
+I would watch the games and try again to contact the coaches and get contact information.
 My success rate for navigating all the layers and talking to a player was low.
 Extremely low.